NUCS349/coronavirus-2020/README.md

 ```

 Finally, once you're done either visualizing the data or doing some machine learning on it
-(or both), give a short write-up of what you did and how it worked.
+(or both), give a write-up (at least 1 page) of what you did and how it worked.
 This assignment will
 not be graded harshly, at all.
 I encourage you to try it if you're interested!

 Thanks!